mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the only limit to your impact is your level-of-imagination and your level-of-commitment.*
+> *never tell people how to do things. tell them what to do and they will surprise you with their ingenuity.*

 </div>
 <!-- quote-end -->